CommonGateway/CoreBundle/docs/features/endpoints.md

 ## Handling incoming traffic

-Once an endpoint is called by an an external application  calls an endpoint(or user, a browser is also an application), the endpoint will handle the following actions in the following order.
-Keep in mind that all extensions break the flow further. e.g., if an endpoint has a proxy, it will return the proxy result and never get to the schema point
+Once an endpoint is called by an external application  calls an endpoint(or user, a browser is also an application), the endpoint will handle the following actions in the following order.

+1. Proxy
+2. Schema's
+3. Throwing Events
+4. Returning an error

 ## Proxy